Rhine Falls: impressive waterfall in Switzerland, surrounded by nature and green mountains

 Day 2: Lucerne - St. Gallen

-Depart Lucerne after breakfast and get on the Voralpen Express to St. Gallen.
-This train passes through some very scenic landscapes and takes just over two hours to complete.
+After breakfast, leave Lucerne and hop on the Voralpen Express to St. Gallen.
+The Voralpen Express travels through incredibly scenic landscapes and takes just over two hours to reach St. Gallen.

-We recommend breaking up your journey halfway in and getting off in Rapperswil, a real hidden gem of a city.
-Head up to the castle, spend some time with the deer in the castle’s garden, go for a swim in Lake Zurich and walk along the idyllic esplanade.
+We recommend taking a break halfway and getting off in Rapperswil.
+This town is a hidden gem located at the lower end of Lake Zurich.
+Visit the castle, spend some time with the deer in the castle gardens, take a swim in Lake Zurich, and stroll along the idyllic lakeside promenade.

-Once you’re ready to move on, catch the next train to St. Gallen and spend the afternoon exploring the city.
-With the UNESCO listed Abbey District, its towering Cathedral and the impressive Abbey Library, St. Gallen has quite a few sights to offer.
+When you're ready to continue, catch the next train to Lucerne and spend the afternoon exploring the city.
+With the UNESCO-protected Abbey District, its towering cathedral, and the impressive Abbey Library, St. Gallen has plenty to offer in terms of sights.

 Voralpen Express LandschaftFahrt mit dem Voralpen Express (Foto: Swiss Travel System)